jadijadi/lpic1book/content/1031_work_on_the_command_line.md

 | \r | Carriage return |
 | \t | Horizontal tab |

-On bash you can use `\` to break a command into more lines:
+On bash, you can use `\` to break a command into more lines:

 ```
 $ echo You know slashes!
 But this \